 Finish loading models at 18:18:27

-The real field in the output shows that it took 2.142 seconds (0m2.142s) to replicate the Serving file.
-In the Accelerate online applications topic, it took 27.107 seconds (0m27.107s) to replicate the file in no cache mode.
-The duration in no cache mode increases by almost 14 times compared with the duration in cache mode.
+The real field shows the file replication took 2.142 seconds (0m2.142s) in cache mode.
+In the Accelerate online applications topic, it took 27.107 seconds (0m27.107s) in no-cache mode.
+The duration in no-cache mode increases by almost 14 times compared with the duration in cache mode.

 kubectl delete deployment model-serving